InformaticsMatters/squonk-frontend/README.md

 1. Clone the repo with the `--recurse-submodules` argument to `git clone`.
 Or clone normally and run `git submodule update --init --recursive`

-2. Set `prefer-frozen-lockfile=false`

-3. Install and link all packages using `pnpm install`
+2. Install and link *all packages* using `pnpm i:link` from the monorepo root

-4. Set `prefer-frozen-lockfile=true` for faster installs

 ## Pushing changes to submodules

 Since pnpm creates local links in the `pnpm-lock.yaml`, we need to regenerate this before pushing so that each submodule can be a singleton.

-1. Set `prefer-frozen-lockfile=false` in `.npmrc`
-2. Set `link-workspace-packages=false` in `.npmrc`
-3. Re-run `pnpm i`
+1. Run `pnpm i:remote` from the monorepo root

-Check the lockfile, ensuring it should not show any links between packages.
+*Check* the lockfile, ensuring it *should not show any links* between packages.
 The updated submodules should be ready to push changes once the lockfile is committed.